KevinMGranger/pelorus/exporters/pelorus/config/DEVELOPING.md

 Knowing the name also makes it possible to guess what should be logged and what shouldn't be (credentials, etc).

-Since you can pass metadata per-field, you can configure the above behaviors.
+Since you can pass metadata per field, you can configure the above behaviors.

 # Why attrs instead of dataclasses?